 This is Only Temporary

-When I was younger I used to focus on achieving a goal to the point that when I reached it, I dismissed it immediately.
-Many hundreds of goals later, I realize I was like a robot.
-You know, just going through the motions to do something and when I accomplished it, I simply moved on.
-The journey wasn’t fun or even teaching me much of anything, it was the goal that was the most important–right?
+When I was younger, I focused on achieving a goal to the point that when I reached it, I dismissed it immediately.
+Many hundreds of plans later, I realized I was like a robot.
+You know, just going through the motions to do something, I moved on when I accomplished it.
+The journey wasn’t fun or even teaching me much of anything; it was the goal that was the most important–right?
 Or is it?
-Actually the journey is the most important.
+The journey is the most important.

 We have to realize that the journey isn’t dependent on what we don’t have.
-That will be provided for us when we need it, that the difference can be made up when it is time.
-This is so crucial to understanding that in life earning something, traveling to a destination, taking time with others is the most important part of what we do.
-The arrival to a goal or event is quickly replaced by something else and then something else and on and on.
+It is provided for us when we need it, and we can make up the difference.
+Understanding this is crucial to know that earning something, traveling to a destination, and taking time with others are essential parts of what we do.
+Often we find ourselves reaching a goal and jumping to the next.
+This cycle is self-destructive in many ways.

 Remember that trouble has an expiration date.
 Stephen R. Covey teaches us in his landmark book, The 7 Habits of Highly Effective People, that if we can be vital during a difficult time, or a test period of sorts, it will quickly pass.
 It doesn’t last as long as we think, particularly if we’re looking for what’s next in the positive sense.